Executive Director & Founder

 Lexy has over 10 years of experience working with children of all abilities.
 She has spent the past 3 years working with children diagnosed with Autism Spectrum Disorder (ASD) in both home and school settings.
 She graduated from Wheelock College with her degree in Psychology and holds her MA license for teaching students with moderate disabilities.
 Soon, she will begin working towards an M.Ed. in severe special needs.
 She is also currently working on getting her certification as a Registered Behavior Technician (RBT).
 Lexy loves and thoroughly enjoys her jobs as an ABA therapist for Alternatives ABA and as a special education paraprofessional in the public school system.
 She believes in inclusion and helping children meet their full potential.
 Lexy is a huge asset to Alternatives ABA and has roots in Hawaii!
 Aloha nui loa, Lexy!

 Michelle has been working with children of all ages for over 15 years.
 She spent 12 years in a preschool setting and has always had a soft spot for the kiddos that needed a little extra love and attention.
 Her passion for helping kids brought her to ABA and says that it has been an amazing experience!
 She took a few years off to stay home and raise her son, but is now thrilled to be a part of Alternatives ABA.
 She holds an associates degree in behavioral science and am is working towards a bachelors in psychology.
-She is excited for the future of ABA and can’t wait to see where it takes me and your kiddos!!!
+She is excited for the future of ABA and can’t wait to see where it takes her and your kiddos!!!
+Michelle is working towards becoming a Board Certified Behavior Analyst.

 Abby has spent the last 5 years working with students with various disabilities, including Autism Spectrum Disorder.
 She graduated from Bridgewater State University in 2014 with her Masters in Special Education.
 After graduating, Abby start working at South Shore Charter Public School as a special education teacher.
 Shortly after starting this position, Abby realized her passion of working with children with ASD.
 She applied to the Graduate Certificate in Autism Studies program at UMass Lowell, which is a program designed for those interested in becoming a Board Certified Behavior Analyst (BCBA).
 Abby obtained this certification in August 2017, and is continuing her education in the graduate program to become a BCBA.